Chair of Particle Physics and its Simulation

 By arrangement

-- modern statistical program packages and multivariate algorithms for data analysis, such as significance determination, background suppression, fitting or unfolding
+- Analysis methods for data evaluation, such as hypothesis tests, significance determination, background suppression, adjustments or deconvolution

 - Monte Carlo methods for the algorithmic simulation of physics

-- advanced programming and simulation techniques
+- Advanced programming and simulation techniques